 When will it be launched?

-The exact date of the launch of Disney+ is yet to be revealed, but we have a fair idea of when it will arrive.
-Its launch in the United States is touted for late 2019, though exactly when is unclear.
+The exact date of the launch of Disney+ is now set for November 12 in the US, but there’s yet to be an announcement for its launch in other countries like the UK.
 As for its arrival in Australia, that’s a little more up in the air, however it seems unlikely that it would be immediately available globally.
 Instead, there’s likely to be a little more of a wait, with a 2020 release probable.

 What content will be included on the service?

 Put simply, plenty.
 Of course, Disney+ will be the home of content from Disney and Pixar, including the nostalgic classics as well as upcoming, highly anticipated titles like Toy Story 4 and the live-action version of The Lion King.

 But that’s not all.
 Marvel and Lucasfilm are subsidiaries of the Walt Disney Company, meaning all that they have to offer is likely to be available.
 That includes all Marvel movies, as well as the Star Wars series.

 Disney also recently purchased 21st Century Fox, giving them ownership of streaming service Hulu and National Geographic.
 And what’s more, Disney will follow the lead of the likes of Netflix to make content exclusively for the Disney+ service.
 A few details about what exactly this will entail have been made public – the impending arrival of two Star Wars TV shows has been confirmed, while a Monsters Inc series, a High School Musical series, and a number of book adaptations including The Paper Magician and Don Quixote will also be produced.